 As the Community Engagement Lead at UNCOMN, Rachel wears several hats spanning recruiting, PR, and event planning.
 She forges partnerships with a variety of universities, schools, non-profits, organizations, and stakeholders throughout the Saint Louis Metro region, extending to Illinois and Scott Air Force Base to build strong networks within our community.
 These partnerships create a diverse portfolio, enabling her to connect with the best and brightest talent in town.

-Rachel is currently a mother of five, with three in college and two in high school.
-Hunter, a recent Indiana University Informatics and Marketing graduate, is heading to RSM in the fall and is the oldest, followed by Kate, a current student at Washington University, studying International Studies.
-Ethan will be studying Business at the University of Missouri this fall, while twins Sarah and Hanah attend John Burroughs school as rising juniors.
+Rachel is currently a mother of five, with three in college and two college graduates moving on to adult careers.
 She enjoys coaching “Team Wilkins” throughout life alongside her husband, Patrick Wilkins, as they encourage their own “players” to unearth their gifts and pursue their goals.
 She loves to cook, run 5ks, study Italian, be with family, and considers herself a lifelong learner, always seeking out ways to enhance her educational opportunities while helping others along the way.